EscapeAltDelete/Repo/README.md

 I am not the creator of these IPA's and, therefore, cannot provide support for them.
 For any bug reports or support, visit the respective GitHub repositories of the developers.
 ### Error message
 > [!NOTE]
 If you are using version 2.1 or an earlier version of TrollApps, you might come across this error message.
-Please just ignore it, as the installation is successfully even though it says otherwise.
+Please just ignore it, as the installation is successfull even though it says otherwise.
 ![Error Message](https://raw.githubusercontent.com/EscapeAltDelete/Repo/main/Images/Examples/Unknown-error.png)
 >